 Your vet might also direct you to use some form of laxatives, or other medicine to aid your pet.
 Please note, never try giving your cat a laxative without consulting your vet.
 Their expertise is absolutely necessary if your cat needs them, or any medicine.

 The other way, pet owners can help their loved cats is by buying the right food to aid in the battle with hairballs.
 Here are some of your possible choices that can be found on Amazon.

 The Best Foods to Aid with Hairball Treatment

-Another highly recommended food is NUTRO WHOLESOME ESSENTIALS Hairball Control Farm-Raised Chicken & Brown Rice Recipe Adult Dry Cat Food.
+Another highly recommended food is NUTRO WHOLESOME ESSENTIALS Hairball Control.
 This food comes in 14lb bags and is fortified with vitamins, minerals, and antioxidants.
 It is also found on Amazon.

 One of the recommended dry foods is a bit pricey: Canidae Grain-Free PURE Hairball Control Cat Food.
 It contains only seven ingredients to help cats who have food sensitivities.
-It is worth the investment for pet parents who prefer to use limited ingredient foods.
+It is worth the investment for pet parents who prefer to use limited ingredient pet food.

-You can also add gels and lubricants to your cat’s diet to aid in their digestion.
+You can also add gels and lubricants to your cat’s diet to aid in your cat’s digestion.
 Amazon sells quite a few, including:

 - Hartz Hairball Remedy Plus Paste for Cats and Kittens